Brethren-Studios/webhook-hub/README.md

 ------------|--------------
 `data`      | Data will be extracted from the webhook event payload.
 `config`    | Data will be extracted from the variables defined in the configuration files in the `config/` folder.
+`env`       | The value of a specified environment variable will be used.
 `key`       | The value of the for-loop key will be used.
 This will result in an integer index for lists and a string key for dictionary objects.

 For example, if the incoming payload data is `{"a": {"b": "Foo"}}`, then the expression `$data.a.b`